 1. Investigate the Accident

 When you hire an attorney, they will usually conduct a thorough investigation into the wreck and gather the necessary evidence to prove liability and damages.
 However, much of the evidence in a car accident can be time-sensitive.
 For instance, road markings can disappear overnight, surveillance camera footage is routinely erased, and eyewitnesses can forget what they saw.
-The sooner you hire a lawyer, the sooner he or she can begin collecting this proof.
+The sooner a car accident victim hires a lawyer, the sooner he or she can begin collecting this proof.

 2. Estimate Fair Compensation for Your Losses

 Before agreeing to a settlement offer, you will want to know what your case is worth.
-Rushing into negotiations may leave you holding onto a financial award that falls short of covering future injury-related expenses, such as additional treatments, lost wages, and replacement services.
+As www.dwpersonalinjurylaw.com explains, rushing into negotiations may leave you holding onto a financial award that falls short of covering future injury-related expenses, such as additional treatments, lost wages, and replacement services.
 An attorney can review the available evidence and bring in expert witnesses if necessary to help approximate reasonable compensation for your losses.

 3. Guide You through Proceedings